Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - In the short term, it is possible to increase profit by slowing down growth
 - Managing the tension between growth and profit is an art not a science

+When considering profit for growing a business the term **break even** should be considered, which means that the company has reached a size .